iamjenechka/opensslfix/README.md

 opensslfix
 ==========

 Fix for openssl issue 1.0.0(a-f).
-It helps to upgrade packages on debian like or gentoo lxc containers
+It helps to upgrade packages on debian like or gentoo like systems lxc containers.
+Also you can check openssl version.